hmltnbrn/trebot/README.md

 1. Install [Python 2.7](https://www.python.org/downloads/) and the [PyMongo](https://api.mongodb.com/python/current/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) packages.

-2. Navigate into the /db directory.
+2. Navigate into the /data directory.

     ```
-    cd db
+    cd data
     ```

 3. Set up a **credentials.json** file in this directory with a URI field.
 It uses the same URI as that of the .env file from above.